 Want to know a cool fact?
 Women are the fastest-growing demographic in gun ownership.

-As of 2017, roughly one in five women own at least one gun, accounting for almost 40% of gun owners.
-In 2020, 25% of (or one in four) American women own a firearm.
+In 2020, 25% of American women own a firearm — that’s one in four.
 That doesn’t sound like a big jump, but when you look at the details, that is thousands of women getting into firearms!

 Table of Contents